Softorage/Softorage/_software/art-of-illusion.md

     num: 3
   - name: "CNET"
     rate: [5, 5]
-  - name: "Softpedia"
+  - name: "SOFTPEDIA"
     rate: [3.2, 5]
     num: 6

 ---
-* Absolute minimum requirements or recommendations for the hardware have not been informed.
+* Absolute minimum requirements or recommendations for the system hardware have not been informed.